What are the most common Paris scams?

-The 3 cups game is one of the most common Paris scams.
-I have seen it in various places around town, but one of the main hotspots for it is the area around the Eiffel Tower and Champ de Mars, as well as Pont Alexandre.
-It’s obviously a scam, yet so many people fall for it still – I think many do because they want to unlock the mechanism and unmask the scammers.
+This is one of the most common scams in the French capital, especially seen in the area around the Eiffel Tower and Champ de Mars, as well as Pont Alexandre.
+It’s obviously a scam, yet so many fall for it.

 Here is how it works.

 A man pulls a small rug on the floor.
-He places 3 metal cups which are turned upside down and a ball placed under one of them.
+He places 3 metal cups which are turned upside down and a ball under one of them.
 He challenges passersby to bet that they can discover under which cup the ball is after mixing the cups around.
-It’s not a free bet – you have to put money on it.
-Chances are there is already some money on the floor – that’s been placed from one of the accomplices who is pretending to play the game.
-In fact, most of the small crowd you see around him is made up of accomplices.
-It can be a group of 5, even 6 people.
+You have to put money on it.
+Chances are there is already some money on the floor – aptly placed by an accomplices.
+Most of the small crowd – 5 or even 6 people – you see around him is accomplices.

-Anyways – the whole point is that this game is fun to watch, for some reason.
-You will see that the guys playing (again, let me say they are accomplices) never seem to get where the ball is.
+The game is fun to watch, for some reason.
+The guys playing (the accomplices) never seem to get where the ball is.
 But you are pretty certain you can.
 And that’s where the trick is: you are so sure you can win that you bet some money, and the man mixes the cups.
 Only this time he mixes them about 10 times as fast as he did before.
 And you can’t follow the ball.
 In no time, your money is lost.